“How will I ever find a job – I don’t have the right skills and experience for any of these positions!”

 The best way to quell a recruiter’s concerns about your lack of experience is by addressing it directly:

-- Before you sit down to apply, determine where your experience and your ideal opportunity overlap to develop a list of skills which could carry over.
+- Before you sit down to apply, determine where your experience and your ideal opportunity overlap to develop a list of skills that could carry over.
 Consider highly transferable skills such as communication, assertiveness, time/project management, problem-solving, listening and working well independently.
 Plan to feature these in your application and interview.

 - Identify skill or experience gaps.
 If, for example, you lack a specific software skill or experience in a specialized work environment, don’t be deterred.
 Brainstorm ways to bridge the gap, such as: taking an online training course; on-the-job training; or shadowing a more experienced employee.
 When an employer sees that you’re focused on overcoming obstacles, it demonstrates your desire for the opportunity and commitment to success (both of which are extremely desirable!).